 A substantial portion of our revenues are derived from project-based work that is awarded through a competitive bid process.
 It is generally very difficult to predict the timing and geographic distribution of the projects that we will be awarded.
 The selection of, timing of or failure to obtain projects, delays in awards of projects, the re-bidding or termination of projects due to budget overruns, cancellations of projects or delays in completion of contracts could result in the under-utilization of our assets and reduce our cash flows.
 Even if we are awarded contracts, we face additional risks that could affect whether, or when, work will begin.
 For example, some of our contracts are subject to financing and other contingencies that may delay or result in termination of projects.
 This can present difficulty in matching workforce size and equipment location with contract needs.
 In some cases, we may be required to bear the cost of a ready workforce and equipment that is larger than necessary, resulting in unpredictability in our cash flow, expenses and profitability.
 If an expected contract award or the related work release is delayed or not received, we could incur substantial costs without receipt of any corresponding revenues.
-Moreover, construction projects for which our services are contracted may require significant expenditures by us prior to receipt of relevant payments by a customer and may exposes that were active in previous periods will reduce our revenue and earnings if such significant projects have not been replaced in the current period.
+Moreover, construction projects for which our services are contracted may require significant expenditures by us prior to receipt of relevant payments by a customer and may expose us to potential credit risk if such customer should encounter financial difficulties.
+Finally, the winding down or completion of work on significant projects that were active in previous periods will reduce our revenue and earnings if such significant projects have not been replaced in the current period.